hashicorp/terraform-provider-vault/website/docs/r/pki_secret_backend_key.html.md

 ## Attributes Reference

-No additional attributes are exported by this resource.
+The following attributes are exported:

+* `key_id` - ID of the generated key.

 ## Import